 The Posterior Fornix, or the Posterior Fornix Erogenous Zone, is a spot on the other side (deeper side / back of the vagina) of the cervix, the opposite of the A-Spot, near the posterior wall, most usually stimulated with a longer penis or sex toy.
 This spot may not be mentioned as much because some men cannot reach it.
 This spot is usually stimulated when a man is “bottoming out” inside a woman.
 Unfortunately, depending on the size of women vagina and a man’s penis, this isn’t something that can be stimulated that easily.

 Otherwise known as the “Kundalini” spot, which is the sensitive spot inside a woman where the penis rubs against the opposite side of the G-Spot.
 This spot can be reached by fingers, the penis, or even a sex toy (just roll around a curved dildo that is made to find the G-Spot, and it will then rub against the K-Spot).
 The K-Spot is basically the penis rubbing against the walls inside the vagina pushing down towards the anus.
 Unlike all the other spots mentioned above, this spot is putting pressure against the anus from inside the vagina.
 During an orgasm, putting pressure on the K-Spot can feel amazing.
 The sensation is much like anal, a real full feeling, with a lot of pressure.
 I’ve heard sometimes men can actually feel a woman’s “feces” inside her, if she isn’t totally “empty.”
-As gross as that sounds, this feeling creates extra texture and can get a “open-minded” man to orgasm very quickly.
+As gross as that sounds, this feeling creates extra texture for his penis and can make him orgasm much quicker.
+If he has an open mind and understand what he feels.
 I use the word “open-minded” because a close-minded man tends to think women do not have feces (they are perfect) inside their body or would be grossed out about the idea that their penis can feel inside the anus while having sex.
 Thankfully I do not have a close-minded man.
 If a woman enjoys her K-Spot stimulated, she will probably also enjoy using a sex toy/vibrator on her clitoris while having anal sex.
 My best orgasms ever have been having anal sex while using a vibrator on my clitoris.
 The pressure and sensation inside my anus, especially during an orgasm, makes my orgasm much more intense.

 For good measure I will add another spot on a woman, which somewhat goes with the K-Spot.
 The anus and the rim of the anus.
 I mentioned above what this spot does during an orgasm so I wanted to include it in this article.
 Although it’s not something everyone enjoys anymore, it is interesting Sigmund Freud explains the anal stage is the second stage of his theory of psychosexual development.
 According to Freud, the anus is the primary erogenous zone and pleasure is derived from controlling bladder and bowel movement.
 Some of us apparently do not unlearn this stage.